What is the Early Entry Program?

 Update your VTAC preferences

 Add your chosen course to your VTAC preference list.
-Make sure you select the Early Entry Program version and correct VTAC code.
-In order to receive a full offer, you must preference this course as the highest eligible preference on your VTAC application.
+Make sure you select the Early Entry Program version and correct VTAC code so you can be considered for a full offer.

 Eligible courses